 The occurrence of retained surgical instruments and sponges varies from 1 in 1,000 to 18,760 operations, translating to one case annually for a sizable hospital4,5.
 Most documented cases of retained surgical instruments (RSI) are observed in open body cavities.
 Identified risk factors include elevated body mass index, surgeries following trauma, intraoperative complications, unforeseen procedural changes, and a substantial presence of surgical tools within the surgical field3,6.

 In certain case reports, the initial surgical teams chose to retain the surgical needles following unsuccessful attempts at retrieval.
-Subsequent complications observed in these patients like inflammation, hemorrhaging, persistent pain, and in severe scenarios, migration towards critical anatomical structures like the heart 7.
+Subsequent complications observed in these patients like inflammation, haemorrhage, persistent pain, and in severe scenarios, migration towards critical anatomical structures like the heart 7.

 Here we are exploring the case of a patient who has been incidentally found to have a needle at the perineum, and ways to mitigate such occurrences.